 Now, a cheese ball does not look ultra glamorous on its own, which to me is a part of its appeal.
 That said, it certainly doesn’t hurt the appearance (and it absolutely sends the flavor over the top) to roll the cream cheese ball in chopped toasted pecans.

-The pecans’ nuttiness and crunch are the elements that catapult this cream cheese ball to a level of esteem that has had my family and I gushing about cheese balls for decades.
+The pecans’ nuttiness and crunch are the elements that catapult this cheese ball to a level of esteem that has had my family and I gushing about cheese balls for decades.

 Cream Cheese Ball Recipe Adaptations